elianabuenaventura/data_wrangling_tools/README.md

-# Comparing column values in different Excel files using Pandas

 ## Pandas for column matching
 This script allows comparison between column values in different Excel files to search for matches and/or similarity.
 This script uses the Pandas library from Python.The example below uses Excel files (as .cvs files) containing DNA sequences as an example, but no genetic knowledge is required to use this script.